JUnit: Integration with other tools

-JUnit 5 integrates a number of tools, such as build tools, integrated development environments (IDE), continuous integration (CI) tools and many more.
+JUnit 6 integrates a number of tools, such as build tools, integrated development environments (IDE), continuous integration (CI) tools and many more.

 Build Tools

 JUnit supports Apache Ant, Apache Maven and Gradle build tools, which are the most widely used project build tools.
 Build tools are vital for automating the process of building the project.

 Ant Extension

 Apache Ant, also known as Ant, is one of the build tools with the highest degree of versatility, and has the longest history out of the three build tools listed above.
 Ant centers around the build.xml file, used for configuring the tasks necessary to run a project.
 Ant also has an extension called Apache Ivy, which helps deal with dependency resolution.
 The project dependencies can be declared in the ivy.xml file.
-Ant can integrate with JUnit 5 by configuring the Java code coverage tools (JaCoCo), for the ivy.xml file.
-The ivy.xml can then be configured with the java-platform-console and junit-platform-runner dependencies to integrate with JUnit 5.
+Ant can integrate with JUnit 5 and later by configuring the Java code coverage tools (JaCoCo), for the ivy.xml file.
+The ivy.xml can then be configured with the java-platform-console and junit-platform-runner dependencies to integrate with JUnit 5 and later.